so-fancy/diff-so-fancy/readme.md

 diff-so-fancy builds on the good-lookin' output of [git contrib](https://github.com/git/git/tree/master/contrib)'s [diff-highlight](https://github.com/git/git/tree/master/contrib/diff-highlight) to upgrade your diffs' appearances.

-* Output will not be in standard patch format, but will be readable.
+* Output will not be in standard patch format, but will be readable.p
 * No pesky `+` or `-` at line-start, making for easier copy-paste.

 ## Screenshot